Ectobox/EctoboxIgnitionModules/Charts.md

 # Ectobox Charts

-Beautiful, animated **chart components for Ignition 8.3 Perspective** — Eleven chart types, hand-drawn as crisp SVG (no third-party charting library), with a curated Apple-style palette, automatic light/dark theming, buttery entrance animations, and properties that are actually pleasant to bind in the Designer.
+Beautiful, animated **chart components for Ignition 8.3 Perspective** — Twelve chart types, hand-drawn as crisp SVG (no third-party charting library), with a curated Apple-style palette, automatic light/dark theming, buttery entrance animations, and properties that are actually pleasant to bind in the Designer.